Cognitive Training To Boost IQ

-A fascinating article into this weekend’s New York Times magazine, explores the latest area of brian training, the idea of actually impact IQ, or as it is described in the article, fluid intelligence.
+A fascinating article in a recent New York Times magazine, explores the latest area of brain training, the idea of actually impacting IQ, or as it is described in the article, fluid intelligence.

 The article explores the various studies that have been done in this area.
 In almost all cases, using a variety of cognitive training exercises, were able to show gains that showed up in IQ testing.
 The outstanding issues appear to be more related to:

 - Do these gains carry-over into improved real world academic performance.

 For sure, these are interesting times for cognitive training.
 Improved academic performance can come from changing either IQ or learning skills — it is the combination that defines academic outcomes.

 While it was at one time thought that both IQ and learning ability were fixed, as of the 1990s through the work of Dr. Michael Merzenich and others it has become established science that the brain is like a muscle and learning can improve with cognitive training.

 More recently, there are questions about IQ.
 One of the most important inputs into IQ is working memory — Einstein’s immense intelligence is thought to have been due to his ability to hold and manipulate 15+ ideas in his head at any one time.

 Working memory is a skill that can be improved with cognitive training, opening up the idea that IQ also may not be fixed.
 Improved working memory may directly improve IQ.

 Fast ForWord is a cognitive training program used by Gemm Learning, that works on learning and working memory skills.
 We use Fast ForWord to provide help with dyslexia, reading and other learning issues.
 By improving processing, focus and working memory skills, our treatment makes language and reading easier and more natural.